-After Iowa Debacle, Left's Tech Experts Say Dems Need A Strategic Shakeup
+After Iowa Debacle, Tech Experts Who Aid Progressives Call For A Strategic Shake-Up

 "It's not just about political competition.
 You don't want your money in any way, directly or indirectly, to go towards supporting issues or candidates that you find morally problematic."

-Some tech experts have pointed out that popular mainstream applications like Google Forms might have been a better choice for Iowa, rather than relying on a custom-designed app built on a small budget under time pressure.
+Some tech experts have said that using popular mainstream applications like Google Forms might have been a better choice for Iowa, rather than relying on a custom-designed app built on a small budget under time pressure.

-Using products already in wide commercial use has another benefit: they're likely to be supported and maintained.
+Using products already in wide commercial use has another benefit: They're likely to be supported and maintained.

 "If you're building on top of that, you don't have to worry about that infrastructure," Kriss says.
 "That really helps with the cyclical nature of campaigns and campaign tech.
 Because it's very, very hard to keep a small application like a phone app or a large database base application updated when every other year, no one cares."